Conservation biologist warns bird feeders are killing some birds as populations decline

 He argues that trying a range of wildlife garden ideas is paramount - adding that we need to improve our gardens for all sorts of species.
 Professor Alex Lees describes putting a bird feeder up as giving instant gratification, although this isn't often the case.

 It's lovely to see different birds coming to your feeder, but from our experience, it can take several weeks for the birds to come.
-The best thing you can do is to look at ways to invite a vast array of creatures into your outdoor space, from planting bee-friendly plants to creating a garden pond or planting bushes.
+The best thing you can do is to look at ways to invite a vast array of creatures into your outdoor space, from planting bee-friendly plants to ponds and bushes.

 Millie joined Gardeningetc in January 2021 as a news writer.
 When she isn't writing about gardening, she's tending to her small front garden.
 Her geraniums, dahlias and nasturtiums are looking lovely right now.
 She recently bought a bench for the garden and is loving alfresco lunch breaks and taking time to notice seedlings growing.
 She loves picking up some new plants at the local garden centre and is never without some fresh flowers at home.